SahilMehra25/Portfolio/Covid Data Expl. (SQL/readme.txt

-Here I am using the following excel files and using them for Data Exploration
+Here I am using the following Excel files and using them for Data Exploration